cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 Looking for some more advanced stuff like amazing generative physics?
 Daniel Schiffman (creator of Processing) has an amazing book that walks you through really advanced stuff to make work that feels alive.
 [The Nature of Code](https://natureofcode.com/book) is made for the Processing stand alone Application/Programme but he has 'ported' ie translated all of the code for p5.js so it works in OpenProcessing. [p5js Version of Nature Of Code Examples](https://github.com/nature-of-code/noc-examples-p5.js)

-I made an example for [Cery](https://www.openprocessing.org/sketch/835864)
+I made a simple example drawing tool for [Cerys](https://www.openprocessing.org/sketch/835864).
+Run it and draw with the mouse or touch screen or imagine drawing on top of the screen with tracing paper, how will your drawing be affected by the randomness?

 # 3